UbiquityRobotics/ubiquity_main/Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md

    Again, this will print a bunch of stuff out.

-5. For the `bmaptool copy` command further below, we are going to need to type in the correct location to copy the Ubiquity/Unbuntu/ROS kernel to.
+5. For the `bmaptool copy` command further below, we will need the correct location to copy the Ubiquity/Unbuntu/ROS kernel to.
 This will have a form of `/dev/XXXX`, where `XXXX` depends upon your system.